Royal Society of Literature: Current fellows

 The * before the name denotes an Honorary Fellow.
 The list is online at the RSL website.

 RSL International Writers

-The RSL International Writers programme is a new life-long honour and award recognizing the contribution of writers across the globe to literature in English, and the power of literature to transcend borders in bringing people together.
+The RSL International Writers programme is a new life-long honour and award recognizing the contribution of writers across the globe to literature in English, and the power of literature to transcend borders in bringing people together, the inaugural list of recipients being announced in 2021.